 It is estimated that 1 out of every 7 drivers on the road in the United States are uninsured.
 In some states, they are requiring car insurance carriers to include uninsured and underinsured motorist coverage in their plans.

 What is Uninsured Motorist Coverage?

-Uninsured motorist coverage and underinsured motorist coverage is used when the driver who is at-fault for your accident, doesn’t have enough (or any) liability coverage.
+Uninsured motorist coverage is used when the at-fault driver of your accident doesn’t have liability coverage.
 Having uninsured motorist coverage will save you and your passengers from having to pay for an accident you didn’t cause.
-Especially if you or someone in your vehicle have been injured.
+Especially if you or someone in your vehicle suffers from injuries.
 Oftentimes the minimum liability coverage that comes with your basic car insurance policy won’t always offer enough coverage after an accident with an uninsured motorist.
-When you do not have uninsured or underinsured motorist coverage, you may end up paying for damages and medical expenses out of pocket – those expenses that would normally be covered by the at-fault driver’s car insurance.
+When you do not have uninsured motorist coverage, you may end up paying for damages and medical expenses out of pocket.
+The expenses that would normally be covered by the at-fault driver’s car insurance.